mozilla/addons-frontend/docs/moz-addon-manager.md

 # Develop features for mozAddonManager

-The AMO and Discovery Pane apps use the [`mozAddonManager`](https://bugzilla.mozilla.org/show_bug.cgi?id=1310752) web API to achieve a more seamless add-on installation user experience.
+The AMO app uses the [`mozAddonManager`](https://bugzilla.mozilla.org/show_bug.cgi?id=1310752) web API to achieve a more seamless add-on installation user experience.
 However, this API is only available to a limited list of domains.
 If you go to https://addons.mozilla.org (production) in Firefox then `mozAddonManager` is available on the page.
 If you go to a non-production site (local, development or staging) then it's not by default.

 ## Turning on mozAddonManager in -dev and -stage environments